Cornbread Baked Saffire Style

 2 tablespoons bacon drippings

-1. Prepare Saffire for baking with heat deflector (see your Saffire manual).
+1. Prepare Saffire for baking with heat deflector (see your Saffire manual or this page).

 4. Mix the dry ingredients together; set aside.